Controls whether progress messages are sent from the database server to the client.

 Estimates are recalculated continually; the accuracy of the remaining time estimate increases as the operation progresses.
 During events such as backups, the total number of pages may be adjusted during statement execution, so the percent complete and remaining time estimates change.
 With statements such as BACKUP...WITH CHECKPOINT COPY or UNLOAD SELECT the total number of affected pages or rows is unknown and it is possible for the percentage complete value to be greater than 100%.
 As a result, the estimated remaining time cannot be calculated and it is not included in the progress message.

 The following statements and procedures support progress messages:

-You can set the progress_messages option when you are connected to the utility database using the SET TEMPORARY OPTION statement.
-See SET OPTION statement, and Allowed statements for the utility database.
+You can set the progress_messages option when you are connected to the utility database using the SET OPTION statement.

-You can also sets the progress_messages option in Interactive SQL by choosing Tools » Options » SQL Anywhere » Commands and selecting Show Progress Options.
-When Show Progress Options is selected, the progress_messages option is set to Formatted.
+You can also set the progress_messages option in Interactive SQL by clicking Show Progress Messages.
+When Show Progress Messages is enabled, the progress_messages option is set to Formatted., and then clicking